Noble-Lab/hic-helper/README.md

 #### 2. hic2array.py
 [hic2array.py](pre_processing/hic2array.py) <br>
-This script is to convert .hic format to dict of arrays format.
 ```
 python3 hic2array.py [input.hic] [output.pkl] [resolution] [normalization_type] [mode]
 ```

-This is the full cool2array script, converting both intra, inter chromosome regions to array format. <br>
+This is the full hic2array script, converting both intra, inter chromosome regions to array format. <br>
-The output array is saved in a pickle file as dict: [chrom1_chrom2]:[array] format. <br>
+The output array is saved in a pickle file as dict: [chrom1_chrom2][norm_type]:[array] format. <br>
 [resolution] is used to specify the resolution that stored in the output array. <br>
 [normalization_type] supports the following type: <br>
 ```